space-sh/android/doc/camera.md

 Manages Android camera operations.

 ## ls
-Lists all the camera data on an Android devive.
+Lists all the camera data on an Android device.

 ### Example